-2.13 The Council has undertaken a Playing Pitch Study in 2002, which provided information about the quality, quantity and accessibility of Medway's playing pitches.
-It also identified the supply and demand of the pitches.
-It is intended that this study will inform the emerging Greenspaces for Sports Plan and has formed part of the Wildlife Countryside and Open Space Strategy 2006-2016.
+2.13 The Council undertook a Playing Pitch Study in 2002, which provided information about the quality, quantity and accessibility of Medway's playing pitches.
+It also identified the supply and demand for pitches.
+This study has informed the Greenspaces for Sports Plan and has formed part of the Wildlife Countryside and Open Space Strategy 2006-2016.